Imagine a 140-mile trek through the wilderness on a mountain bike, horse or on foot. In North Dakota.

 That’s the Maah Daah Hey Trail.
 Its name is from the Mandan language and means “lasts a long time.”
 Its steep climbs take you to peaks where you see miles of rolling rugged wilderness.
 It’s not Central Park.
 It’s untamed, so keep an eye out for rattlesnakes, coyotes, deer and maybe even mountain lions; keep yourself healthy and hydrated.
 That’s the Maah Daah Hey experience.

 Pick up the trail south of the Long X Bridge on Highway 85 south of Watford City.
 The trail officially starts at the south end near Amidon, North Dakota and ends 140 miles north at the US Forest Service CCC Campground in McKenzie County.
 You can follow it backward, or just a portion in the middle.
 It loosely follows the Little Missouri River.
-An active mountain bike culture in and around McKenzie County and Watford City make use of the trail and offshoot trails, some only a quarter mile long, are easily traversed by even the most challenged armchair explorer.
+Marked sections of the trail and offshoot trails, some only a quarter mile long, are easily traversed by even the most challenged armchair explorer.

 It has eight unique segments, each with distinct topography.
 It has at least six points of access and 10 campgrounds, most with RV access and running water.

 The trail is marked with angle-top posts, each one visible from the next point along the way, north or south, mile markers let you know where you are.